 Augment your Network

-Take this time to reassess your professional network and start connecting with others that can help you and you can help them.
-Consider your long term goals and connect with individuals who are already in your preferred industry.
+Take this time to reassess your professional network and start connecting with others who can help you, and you can help them.
+Consider your long-term goals and connect with individuals already in your preferred industry.

-Expanding your network will get two major things done, one you will get to know about any opportunities in your field of interest.
+Expanding your network will accomplish two major things: first, you will learn about any opportunities in your field of interest.
 Second, you will be exposed to better insights and knowledge pertaining to your field.
-Ultimately, you will be able to leverage from the network.
+Ultimately, you will be able to leverage the network.

 Benefit the Organization

 It may be crude, but the truth is that companies value those employees who bring creativity and innovation.
-Bringing new ideas to the team can help your company walk through these difficult times.
+Bringing new ideas to the team can help your company navigate these difficult times.
 This will certainly increase your value.

-Also, do not hold back on your good ideas, the key is to participate and take part in the brainstorming sessions.
+Also, do not hold back on your good ideas.
+The key is to participate in the brainstorming sessions.
 Almost every company is looking to adopt new and innovative approaches that will help them steam ahead.

 In this scenario, not having any idea or input is not recommended.
 Employers need people who can help solve their pain points and bring something new to the table.